 Here are some reasons why.

 When the finger muscles become strengthened, children learn how to hold a pencil correctly, with a tripod grip.
 This is not easy for young children and they take time to develop this grip by holding crayons, chalk, pencils, etc.

 Younger kids will find it easier to hold thicker utensils like jumbo chalk or crayons.
 As they develop their grip and finger control, they can hold thinner crayons and pencils.

 Gross motor control means children are able to move and control their bodies.
 In order to sit and write at a desk, they must have strong core muscles, good posture and not tire easily.

-- Large muscles before small muscles
+- Developing large muscles before small muscles

-You can teach your child to write their name by introducing the letters through play and in large format before writing them on paper.
+You can teach your child to write their name by introducing the letters through play and in a large format before writing them on paper.